 - Student must take the Archdiocese of Baltimore High School Admissions Test given in December and have a

 Composite Score in the 95th percentile or above on this test.
 You will be asked to submit a copy of your

 test results with your Knott application.
-If you do not take this exam or if your composite score is below the
+If you do not take this exam or if your composite score is at or below the

 94th percentile, you are not eligible to apply for this scholarship.

 Knott Scholarships are based primarily on outstanding academic achievement.
 However, a small amount of credit may be given for extreme financial need.
 You must meet all requirements stated above, including all academic requirements, before financial need is considered.

 To determine eligibility for this credit, we use the Parents’ Financial Statement (PFS) distributed through School and Student Service for Financial Aid of Princeton, NJ.
 If you submit the Parents’ Financial Statement to School and Student Service, you must submit a copy of your 2013 (not 2014) Federal tax return, to the Knott Scholarship offices after submitting your Scholarship Application.
 IF YOU DO NOT SUBMIT A PFS, WE DO NOT NEED ANY TAX INFORMATION.
 Click here to access the PFS form.

 All completed secondary scholarship applications must be in our office no later than 5:00 p.m. on Friday, March 20, 2015.
 Applications received after that date will not be processed regardless of the reason for delay.
 Announcement of results will be made by letter mailed on or about Wednesday, April 1, 2015.

 Scholarship application records are confidential.
 No information from any application, test score, grade report, evaluation, or tax return will be discussed or disclosed to anyone including, but not limited to applicants, parents, guardians, school personnel.